Sears Canada: Bankruptcy and liquidation

 On August 15, 2017, the company announced that it planned to seek authorization from the Ontario Superior Court to siphon $500,000 from the retention bonuses into an "Employee Hardship Fund", which would be available to eligible employees.
 A company representative stated that Sears Canada "shares everyone's concerns about the plight faced by some of its former employees, and is glad to see a solution, pending court approval, that can at least help those most in need."
 The Globe and Mail noted that this arrangement was not a true substitute to severance pay, as affected employees "would have collected far more had Sears followed the typical path of giving a few weeks of pay per year of service for terminated employees."

 On October 2, 2017, Sears Canada announced its intent to seek extended bankruptcy protection as well as the closure of 11 additional stores.

-A management group led by the company's executive chairman Brandon Stranzl had hoped to take over the retailer but that attempt failed.
+A management group led by the company's executive chairman Brandon Stranzl had hoped to take over the retailer, but that attempt failed.
 "Following exhaustive efforts, no viable transaction for the company to continue as a going concern was received," Sears Canada announced on October 10, 2017.
 On the same day, the company stated that it was seeking court approval to liquidate the approximately 130 remaining locations and assets.
 Sears Canada received Ontario Superior Court approval on October 13, 2017, since there was no viable buyer for the operation; the liquidation process was expected to be completed in 10 to 14 weeks after the beginning of liquidation on October 19, 2017.

-The closure of all operations led to a loss of jobs for nearly 12,000; roughly three-quarters were part-time employees.
+The closure of all operations led to a loss of nearly 12,000 jobs, of which roughly three-quarters were part-time employees.
 Since the pension plan was underfunded by nearly $270 million, the annual benefits received by 17,000 pension plan members was likely to be reduced.
 In an attempt to moderate the hardship for retirees, a judge had previously ordered payments to other Sears creditors frozen until the pension issue was resolved.
 While Ontario offers a plan to financially aid such pensioners under its Pension Benefits Act, no other province has a similar program.